 Resolving Family Roles

-In every family, different family members tend to take on
+In every family, different family members tend to take on different family roles.

 This is where a family therapist can help.